-These functions can be called from user, interrupt, or kernel context, except for sema_init() and sema_destroy(), which can be called from user or kernel context only.
+These functions can be called from user or interrupt context, except for sema_init() and sema_destroy(), which can be called from user context only.
 None of these functions can be called from a high-level interrupt context.
 In most cases, sema_v() and sema_p() should not be called from any interrupt context.

 If sema_p() is used from interrupt context, lower-priority interrupts will not be serviced during the wait.
 This means that if the thread that will eventually perform the sema_v() becomes blocked on anything that requires the lower-priority interrupt, the system will hang.